THE guide to Amazon Fire Kids Tablets

 Hoopla: This is an app you will have to add as an adult.
 This is a great way to provide your child with downloaded ebooks, audiobooks, or videos through your local library.
 The selection is better than the Kindle library, in my experience.

-Part 7: The absolute best trick for the Kindle Fire
+Part 7: The absolute best trick for the Fire Kids tablet

 The number one complaint I get about the Fire is “there’s all this trash content my kids keep downloading.
 How do I keep them from watching all this garbage?”
 And my answer is: